Nullarbor Traveller: 10-Day Adelaide to Perth Adventure Tour

 This morning, peel on the wetsuit for a two-hour learn-to-surf lesson on a remote and pristine beach with Sceale Bay Surf School.
 Those not wanting to surf will be able to relax, swim or explore Sceale Bay while the others test their surf skills.

 Following a picnic lunch, it’s time for one of the tour highlights, swimming with the ever-playful wild sea lions and majestic dolphins on a 3-hour cruise in the sheltered waters of Baird Bay.
 This optional experience is an outsourced adventure operated by Baird Bay Eco Tours.
-At only $180 it will be an experience you will treasure forever.
+Paid directly to them at only $180 it will be an experience you will treasure forever.

 Tonight we’ll camp at Penong, which is famous for its dozens of windmills.
 Today we drive around 5 hours in total with stops along the way.